Effect of bath temperature on the quantum decoherence: Results and discussions

-We thank Zhiguo L\"{u}, Xiufeng Cao and Kai Ji for discussions with P. Huang early in this work and S. Ashhab for comments and discussion.
-The work of P. Huang is done when he visit the Solid State Theory Division, IMSS, KEK in Japan.
-We gratefully acknowledge support by China Scholarship Council, by National Natural Science Foundation of China (Grants No. 90503007 and No. 10734020) and by the Next Generation Supercomputer Project, Nanoscience Program, MEXT, Japan.
+We thank Z. L\"{u}, X. Cao for discussions with P. Huang early in this work and S. Ashhab for comments and discussion.
+This work was supported by the National Natural Science Foundation of China (Grant No.10734020) and the National Basic Research Program of China (Grant No. 2011CB922202).